 All educational institutions that receive public funding are required by law to provide by law to provide educational programming on the history of the US Constitution on this day.

-This Constitution Day programming is sponsored by the Frederick Douglass Forum on Law, Rights, and Justice and the Office of Academic Affairs.
-If you have any questions about the events, please do let me know.
+Constitution Day programming this year is made possible by the Frederick Douglass Forum on Law, Rights, and Justice, Linfield’s Office of Academic Affairs, and the Elliot Alexander Fund for Political Science.